dutchaug/beginners-workshop/lesson04/README.md

 * Basic understanding of ListViews and Adapters

 ## Introduction
-One of the most frequently used views in Android apps is the [ListView](http://developer.android.com/guide/topics/ui/layout/listview.html).
-It's also one of the more complex views and one of the most cumbersome things to work with if you don't play by the rules.
+One of the most frequently used views in Android apps is the [**ListView**](http://developer.android.com/guide/topics/ui/layout/listview.html).
+It's also one of the more complex views and can become pretty cumbersome to work with if you don't play by the rules.
+Lists can be huge and its child views can be complex.
+If you don't _do it the right way_ you might experience a bad performing scroll or other odd behaviour.
 We hope to give you a solid introduction to good use of this powerful view.

 ## Adding a ListView to your layout.
-A ListView usually displays a (large) list of things which you can vertically scroll.
+A **ListView** usually displays a (large, if not huge) list of things which you can vertically scroll.
+The **ListView** only holds the amount of list item plus or minus a couple more in memory.
+Every time you scroll, the views that scroll out of view are recycled and reused for the views that are scrolling into view.

 The _things_ in the list can have a custom view layout themselves.
 For the first example we'll simply use one of the standard layouts which you can find in the android runtime library itself.
 It's the layout with id `android.R.layout.simple_list_item_1`.
-It's a very simple layout with just one `TextView` with id `@android:id/text1`
+It's a very simple layout with just one **TextView** with id `@android:id/text1`

 > Press `Cmd-Shift-O` on a Mac or `Ctrl-Shift-N` on a Windows/Linux machine to open the **go to file** prompt.
 Simply type `simple_list_item_1` in the search field.
 Click on one of the items you see to view this systems layout file's contents.